New Italian, Greek governments race to limit damage

-ROME/ATHENS Technocrat leaders in Italy and Greece rushed to form governments as they sought to limit the damage from the euro zone debt crisis on Monday, and the euro climbed on relief that a key Italian bond auction drew decent demand from investors.
+ROME/ATHENS Technocrat leaders in Italy and Greece were rushing to form governments as they sought to limit the damage from the euro zone debt crisis on Monday, with stocks and the euro rising when markets opened in Asia.

-The president of Italy asked former European Commissioner Mario Monti on Sunday to form a government to restore market confidence in an economy whose debt burden is too big for the euro bloc to bail out.
+Italy's president asked former European Commissioner Mario Monti on Sunday to form a government to restore market confidence in an economy whose debt burden is too big for the euro bloc to bail out.

-The Italian Treasury paid a record 6.29 percent yield to sell five-year government bonds in the first auction held after Monti was asked to head an emergency government.

-Italy, which last week saw bond yields rise sharply past the 7 percent level that has triggered international bailouts of Ireland and Portugal, raised the maximum targeted amount of 3 billion euros ($4 billion) at the sale.
+Investors will pass initial judgment on his leadership when Italy's Treasury asks investors on Monday to bid for up to 3 billion euros ($4 billion) in five-year government bonds.
+At an auction last week, the government's borrowing costs surged above 6 percent and kept rising to levels well beyond what the country could afford to pay over the longer term.

-Financial markets greeted the appointments of Monti and Greece's new prime minister, Lucas Papademos with cautious optimism in the hope that they would take decisive action.
+In Asia, stocks and the euro rose on hopes that Monti and Greece's new prime minister, Lucas Papademos, would take decisive action.

-"Symbolically perhaps it's (outgoing premier Silvio Berlusconi's exit) a positive -- it sends the message that it's putting a certain chapter behind them but the fact remains that this is difficult medicine to administer and it doesn't really matter who gives the order, it's going to be a difficult pill to swallow," said Jack Ablin, chief investment officer at Harris Trust in Chicago.
+"Symbolically perhaps it's (Berlusconi's exit) a positive -- it sends the message that it's putting a certain chapter behind them but the fact remains is that this is difficult medicine to administer and it doesn't really matter who gives the order, it's going to be a difficult pill to swallow," said Jack Ablin, chief investment officer at Harris Trust in Chicago, which oversees $50 billion.

 ONUS ON GOVERNMENTS